 There are many ways you can incentivize your employees to perform safely in the workplace.
 Here are some examples of safety incentives that are easy to implement:

 - Time-off: An extra paid vacation day or the ability to leave work early on a Friday for a long weekend are great incentives for safety.

 - Gift Cards: Offer gift cards to a range of stores and restaurants for varying amounts.
 Cash gifts are difficult regarding taxes for both the employee and employer, so stick to gift cards if you offer monetary incentives.

 - Companywide Recognition: Oftentimes, recognition is one of the best incentives for safety.
 Acknowledging a job well done is a great way to incentivize safety and improve employee morale.

 - Charity Donations: Have employees select a charity of their choice.
 Donate a specified amount of money to their chosen charity each time they meet a certain safety standard.

-Safety incentive programs are a great way to make safety a top priority in the workplace!
+Safety incentive programs are a great way to make employee well-being a top priority in the workplace!

 How Can We Help?